itstabya/itstabya.github.io/_posts/2025-07-07-fujifilm-hof.md

     </div>
 </div>
 <div class="caption">
     Life in San Francisco - a walk along Fort Funston, fun sculptures at the SFMOMA.
+Moving to a new city as an adult came with quite a set of challenges, but there's no better feeling than getting settled into your place in the city.
 </div>

 <div class="row">